9 Key Aged Care Home Considerations for People Living with Dementia

 3. Does the aged care home routinely provide meaningful activities to enhance wellbeing?

 Aged care homes often employ staff such as diversional therapists or activity coordinators to give residents focused events throughout the day, but it is worthwhile finding out exactly what types of activities are provided.
 Ideally, the home will prioritise activities that have been shown to slow cognitive decline, such as cooking, craft, art therapy, singing and dancing.
+While there’s a place for bingo and movies, the best aged care facilities will offer a lot more variety.

 4. Does the aged care home prioritise movement?

+We have known for quite a while now how important regular physical activity is for maintaining good mental health, which should be a priority at any aged care home.
 In addition to physio, proactive aged care homes also schedule regular walks with residents who are more mobile.
 This is highly enjoyable for most residents, especially when these walks are in green spaces.

 5. Does the aged care home provide well-designed outdoor spaces?